4/25/2019

 Chairman and Chief Executive Officer

-So let me start off and then Toby will follow.
-The first thing is in terms of the leadership change, the prior leader, prior president, Teller-Arnst, it didn't form the company that he was, plans to retire.
+Let me start off and then Toby will follow.
+The first thing is in terms of the leadership change, the leadership Prior leader, prior president Teller didn't inform the company that he plans to retire.
 So that president change was based on that retirement request.
-But then, so we were able to at the time bring on a very strong player, that's Wes Kramer.
-And I say he's a strong player because he's right now he's running the IDS business and they're doing quite well.
+And so we were able to, at the time, bring on a very strong player.
+That's Wes Kramer.
+And I say he's a strong player because right now he's running the IDS business, and they're doing quite well.
 And it's a similar type of business to missiles.
-They do have some strong franchises there, a lot of production, also a lot of growth opportunity at the IDS.
-And so we're taking that to the missile company and applying some of the techniques that Wes put in place and we have in place at IDS at the missile company.
-But I think in the end game, first it was originally it was an issue relative to MIX.
-We were winning and have won quite a few contracts and missiles in the development area and essentially it's the R&D area for the government, which put pressure on us from a MIX perspective.
+They do have some strong franchises there, a lot of production there. also a lot of growth opportunity at the IDS, and so we're taking that to the missile company and applying some of the techniques that Wes put in place and we have in place at IDS at the missile company.
+But I think in the end game, first it was originally an issue relative to MIX.
+We were winning and have won quite a few contracts and missiles in the development area, and essentially it's the R&D area for the government, which put pressure on us from a MIX perspective.
 The other issue we were seeing is we do have quite a bit of production programs going on there.
 We weren't seeing as much pickup on the production programs that we had seen in the past.
 And this started about probably about three quarters ago.
-And so we're putting much more emphasis on the essentially on the leaning out the factory, really working on our supply chain.
-And really driving productivity across all the production programs.
-The MIX is the MIX.
-But what we can do is we can drive essentially significant improvement in the factories and in our supply chain to drive margin expansion on that part.
-I'll let Toby answer some of this too.
-Yeah,
+And so we're putting much more emphasis on the essentially on the leaning out the factory, really working on our supply chain, and really driving productivity across all the production programs.
+The mix is the mix.
+But what we can do is we can drive essentially significant improvement in the factories and in our supply chain to drive, you know, margin expansion on that part.
+I'll let Toby answer some of this, too.
+Go ahead, Toby.

 speaker